 - child support

-- Property division, including the marital home, cars, and all bank and retirement accounts, business interest distribution, etc.
+- Property division includes the marital home, cars, bank and retirement accounts, business interest distribution, etc.

-Do you think an uncontested divorce, or another low conflict way of divorcing, could be right for your situation?
-Our experienced attorneys can assist in reviewing your resolved issues in detail to make certain you did not miss any significant points.
+Do you think an uncontested divorce, or another common conflict way of divorcing, could be suitable for your situation?
+Our experienced attorneys can assist in reviewing your resolved issues in detail to make sure you did not miss any significant points.

-We incorporate these terms into a formal Marital Settlement Agreement, or if such an agreement already exists, analyze the Agreement prepared by your spouse’s lawyer to ensure that it accurately reflects the settlement terms.
+We incorporate these terms into a formal Marital Settlement Agreement.
+If such an agreement already exists, analyze the Agreement prepared by your spouse's lawyer to ensure that it accurately reflects the settlement terms.
 Once the Settlement Agreement is signed, you are then ready to obtain the divorce decree.

 Talk to us.
 Call today (281) 810-9760 to schedule a free initial consultation with an experienced divorce lawyer.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"

 - How to Begin Your Texas Divorce

 - Getting Uncontested Texas Divorce